 Before you can bring your designs between CAD, SketchUp, and Revit, you'll need to complete a few setup steps, as well as get to know our 3D Connection.
 Here's how to get started.

-- Download and install the Land F/X Revit plugin, which drops some essential tools into Revit and allows you to connect with CAD.
+Download and install the Planting F/X Revit plugin, which drops some essential tools into Revit and allows you to connect with CAD.
+This article includes a video.

-- Set up your Revit Library folder, where you'll store all your Revit-related content.
+Set up your Revit Planting F/X Library folder, where you'll store all your Revit-related content.
 Note: This step is also covered in the Revit plugin installation instructions.
 We've also included specific instructions for the library folder.
 You'll need to download the library and set the library location.
+This article includes a video.

-- Our 3D Connection is included in your Land F/X installation.
+Our 3D Connection is included in your Land F/X installation.
 It allows you to send blocks and layers between CAD, SketchUp, Rhino, and and Revit.
 Learn how it works and how to use it to turn your CAD drawings into 3D models.
+This article includes a video.

 - It's imperative that your units be set correctly and consistently in CAD, SketchUp, Rhino, and Revit.
 Learn how to set the units in Revit and CAD. (coming soon)